Patagonia

 On this journey, you will hike four days in Torres del Paine National Park, the home of the W-Trek and its extension, the O-Trek.
 In total, you will hike 44 miles (70 km) on the W-Trek and see the most famous formations of the Paine Massif.
 You will see the shining blue of the icebergs on Lago Grey, Glaciers in Valle del Frances and marvel at the turquoise water of Lago Nordenskjöld.

-Included are private transfers to and from the park, allowing you flexibility on arrival and departure time.
+Private transfers to and from the park are included, allowing you flexibility on arrival and departure time.
 It includes one night at the four star Hotel Lago Grey and three nights in refuges in shared dormitories.
 It also includes a navigation on Lago Grey which allows you to avoid backtracking a section of the tour between Refugio Grey and Paine Grande.

 This tour was carefully crafted to be more flexible and to also provide you with a good balance between comfort and a certain level of privacy.